luiscoco/JavaSE_OOP_summary/README.md

 ## 8. Coupling

 Coupling refers to the knowledge or information or dependency of another class.
-It arises when classes are aware of each other
+It arises when **classes are aware of each other**

-If a class has the details information of another class, there is strong coupling.
-In Java, we use private, protected, and public modifiers to display the visibility level of a class, method, and field
+If a class has the details information of another class, there is strong coupling

+In Java, we use **private**, **protected**, and **public** access modifiers to display the visibility level of a class, method, and field

 ```java
 class Display {